aboujaoudew/dyn_qual_compil/README.md

 Matlab program for the automatic generation of dynamical qualitative models from reaction networks.

-(We plan to provide an Octave version very soon)
+The source code can be run with octave instead by using the option (OPTION=octave)

+For instance:

+make OPTION=octave

-The inputs of the tool are specified in the following files located in the folder "case_studies/model/input_files" (where 'model' denotes the name of the model, either "prozone" or "unary_vs_binary"):
+The inputs of the tool are specified in the following files located in the folder "case_studies/model/input_files" (where 'model' denotes the name of the model, either "Fig2_prozone242000", "Fig3_prozone212000", "Fig5a_unary_vs_binary200", or "Fig5b_unary_vs_binary700"):
 - init_cond.txt: initial conditions of the model;
 - reaction_rates.txt: the kinetic rates of the reactions;
 - nb_sampl_interv.txt: the number of sampling intervals;